orbs-network/orbs-spec/behaviors/services/consensus-context.md

     * method_name = `blockPost`
     * input_argument_array = empty
     * signature = empty
-* If the `triggers` contract is deployed, verify that no trigger transaction is present.
+* If the `triggers` contract is not deployed, verify that no trigger transaction is present.

 #### Validate transaction choice
 * Call `TransactionPool.ValidateTransactionsForOrdering` to validate pre order checks, expiration and no duplication.
   * Using the provided header timestamp as a reference timestamp.
-  * Remove trigger transactions if present.
+  * Remove trigger transaction (if present).

 &nbsp;
 ## `ValidateResultsBlock` (method)